Tequila Jalisco, not just drinks but a lovely place

 Disclaimer: In the name of full transparency, please be aware that this blog post contains affiliate links and any purchases made through such links will result in a small commission for me (at no extra cost for you).

 How to get to Tequila, Jalisco from Guadalajara

-Visit Tequila from Guadalajara, Jalisco is very simple.
+Visit Tequila from Guadalajara, Jalisco is very simple, and you can do it on a tour.
 You just have to decide how do you want to make the experience, you can do it by Train or Bus, which are the best options.

 For me to take a train anytime is a good idea, but in this case, it’s a unique experience.
 It’s not just a regular train, it is a special train to make you feel the real adventure.
 There are two different train experiences.